Excuse for Nonperformance of Contract

 You will not be in violation of the contract until equipment gets delivered and you fail to pay a seller.
 However, there are cases where an agreement gets breached before the time of performance.
 Such an occurrence happens when a party decides before performance is due that he or she would not perform as expected or communicate a decision to other parties involved.
 Regardless of the contract, you should read over all provisions before signing it.

 If you need more information on an excuse for nonperformance of contract, post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.